SHL Test Results | How Do I Get the Best Score?

 Q: In October 2010, which 2 Pacific Bond fund holdings when combined had the same value as Southern Pacific Holdings?

-First, in the pie chart we see the Pacific Bond value divided into the separate holdings values as percentages.
-The question is asking for which two holdings equal (=) Southern Pacific holdings which in the chart = 35%
+First, in the pie chart .we see the Pacific Bond value divided into separate holdings values as percentages.
+The question is asking for which two holdings equal (=) Southern Pacific holdings which in the chart is 35%.

-Looking at the other sections of the pie we need holdings that can add up to 35% – and there are only a few combinations that come close the that combined percentage.
-But only 1 combination = 35% exactly.
+Looking at the other sections of the pie, we need holdings that can add up to 35%.
+There are only a few combinations that come close to that combined percentage.
+But only 1 combination is exactly 35%.

-Whereas Quantitative Reasoning was about logic in relation to numbers, Numerical Reasoning is a lot more focused on the math and practical problems.
-But again, don’t let that scare you – as we’ve practiced above, there are simple solutions that are easily applied if you can keep a cool head.
+Whereas Quantitative Reasoning was about logic in relation to numbers, Numerical Reasoning is a lot more focused on math and practical problems.
+But again, don’t let that scare you.
+As we’ve practiced above, there are simple solutions that are easily applied if you can keep a cool head.

 Also, all the information you need to solve each problem will be readily available, as it is above.